Academic Background: Mechanical Engineering

 As a Clinical Rehab Engineer for the SCI/D dept, I serve as the technology expert on a multidisciplinary rehabilitation therapy team throughout the complete service delivery process for a wide variety of assistive technology to include mobility (manual and powered), computer access, alternative communication, smart home control, cognitive aids, adaptive sports and adaptive driving.
 I work with the therapists on an as needed basis, being available to join an ongoing appointment to provide technical assistance and advice to the Veteran and therapist.
 I brainstorm assistive tech strategies and solutions with therapists.
 Additionally, some of the assistive tech solutions require some custom fabrication which I complete through a variety of means including 3D design and 3D printing.
 I setup and maintain the bedside ECU systems for the 30 bed SCI/D dept, working with nursing to configure a Veteran’s access method to the ECU.
 I assist with the assistive tech program development through demo equipment recommendation and acquisition, clinical space planning and policy/procedure development.

-Beyond my official duties and responsibilities, I have done and participate in the following things.
+Beyond my official duties and responsibilities, I have done or I am currently doing the following:

 - Created a VA internal collaboration web portal for sharing digital fabrication assets, ideas and files